-Of course you will be asked to for example prove the reduction of expense processing costs.
+Of course you will be asked to prove the reduction of expense processing costs.
 Therefore we say: make it visible.
 Describe your current T&E process form A-Z and point out where the bottlenecks are in this process.
 Also add the hours work and corresponding costs to the equation.
 That way the burden of a non-automated T&E process will be made visible and feasible.
 Also emphasize that the industry average cost to process one expense report , comes down to the following:

 Ø Manual process: $26.63

 Ø Fully automated: $6.85